 Best Time for Bird Watching

-Tembe Elephant Park is a birder’s paradise year-round, but November to April, when migrants from Europe and northern Africa are present, is the very best time.
-General wildlife viewing is better during the dry winter months of June through September.
+Tembe Elephant Park is a birder’s paradise year-round, but the very best time is from November to April, when from Europe and Asia are present.
+General wildlife viewing is better during the dry winter months from May to September.